electricsquare/raymarching-workshop/readme.md

 We reccommend saving your current shader and starting a new one so that you can refer back to your 2D visualization later.
 Most of the helpers can copied into your new shader and made to work in 3D by swapping the `vec2`s with `vec3`s.

 ### Ray marching loop
-Rather than visualize the SDF like we did in 2D, we're going to jump right in to rendering the scene.
+Rather than visualise the SDF like we did in 2D, we're going to jump right in to rendering the scene.
 Here's the basic idea of how we'll implement ray marching (in pseudo code):

 ```
 Main